The Makeba Orr Smith Scholarship

 Makeba Orr Smith.

 To honor her legacy, The SOS Agency created a scholarship in her name.
-Every recipient is one more step in the work she gave her life to.

 The details